KyleAMathews/typefaces/packages/cousine/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-cousine" with "fontsource-cousine"
+>To start using Fontsource, replace in your package.json any instances of "typeface-cousine" with "fontsource-cousine".
 >
-> Then change imports from "import 'typeface-cousine'" to "import 'fontsource-cousine/latin.css'"
+> Then change imports from "import 'typeface-cousine'" to "import 'fontsource-cousine/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.